A Simple Family Finance System for Canadians (No Budget Needed)

 Decision Fatigue Is the Real Issue

-Without a system, families are forced to make dozens of financial decisions every month in isolation.
+Without a system, every decision is made in isolation.
 That creates stress, inconsistency, and second-guessing.

-A good family finance system reduces the number of decisions required rather than trying to optimize every dollar.
+A good system reduces the number of decisions required.

 The 4-Part Family Finance System

-You do not need a detailed category budget.
+You do not need a detailed budget.
 You need clarity.

 The Three Numbers That Matter

-Most financial stress comes from unmanaged flexible spending, not from high fixed costs.
+Most financial pressure comes from unmanaged flexible spending.

 Upcoming 3–6 Month Expenses (Don’t Ignore These)